scikit-learn/blog/README.md

 Logos can be found in the [assets/images/](https://github.com/scikit-learn/blog/tree/main/assets/images) folder. <br><br>
 <img src="/assets/images/scikit-learn-logo.png" width="200">

-Refer to the term of use above for the correct use of the scikit-learn logo.
+Refer to the terms of use above for the correct use of the scikit-learn logo.

 ___